Suhaskumard/Notes_Mangement/README.md

 2. View notes filtered to selected class.
 3. Use subject filter dropdown.
 4. Click **Request Class Change** to submit a request.

-## Troubleshooting

-- If pages do not reflect latest data, refresh browser and check localStorage.
-- If student page redirects to login, ensure `studentClass` is set during login.
-- If notes appear missing, verify they were uploaded in the same browser profile.